 - Use robust strategy in temporary structures and civil construction.

-- Solve common civil engineering design problems such as in pavements and concrete structures.
+- Solve common civil engineering design problems in pavements and concrete structures.

 - Materials and section properties